pachterlab/fastQpick/README.md

 with file grouping (`-g`), since each member of a group needs its own stream. fastQpick reports an error rather than sampling incorrectly if any of these is violated.

-On a gzipped library this is also the cheaper mode even when memory is plentiful: the two-pass mode decompresses the whole file twice, which on a 500-million-read library costs about ten minutes of CPU per extra pass.
+On a single gzipped library, single-pass mode is also faster because the default mode decompresses the file twice: a full-size bootstrap replicate of a 500-million-read library takes about 31 minutes in the default mode and about 22 minutes in single-pass mode.
+The difference diminishes when several replicates are generated in one call, since the counting pass is paid once rather than once per replicate (about 85 versus 81 minutes for 10 replicates), and on uncompressed input the two modes take almost the same time.

 ### Python API